 Once on a published and distributed agenda a staff report is included in a posted agenda packet, Planning Commission action is required to defer an item.
-If an application is requested for deferral from the next Planning Commission agenda prior to publication of the agenda posting of the agenda packet, the applicant may defer an item by submitting a written request to the Planning Director.
+If an application is requested for deferral from the next Planning Commission agenda prior to publication of the agenda inclusion of a staff report in a posted agenda packet, the applicant may defer an item by submitting a written request to the Planning Director.
 For Deferred Items, the Landowner or applicant shall provide an updated property Ownership list from the County Clerk's office for items that have been deferred from an agenda for 3 or more months.
 If deferred at the applicant or Landowner's request, the cost of republication of legal notice in the newspaper shall be paid by the applicant or Landowner.
 If an item is deferred by the Planning Commission, no republication fee will be charged.